jackbsteinberg/std-toast/study-group/README.md

 - Permits Custom HTML: allows developers to write custom HTML templates, loaded in as children or passed as views.

 - Display in Container: allows the toast to display within a container, the default being `body`.

-- Global Configuration: support for a dedicated object for global configs, which propogate down to individual toasts.

 - CSS Class Field: explicit field to pass in the CSS class or list of classes for styling the toast.